 Learn how to bid

+Ask yourself what the maximum amount you are ready to pay for each click is.
+It is impossible to know for sure that your suggested bid will be higher than the competitors’.
+Spending your whole PPC budget for the sake of winning in an auction for a single keyword will not get you far.
 At first, bidding is a calculated guess, and to do it right you will need to spend some time.
 As you run your campaigns Google gathers device-specific data that you can use to analyze mobile performance and compare it to desktop and tablet.
-For those campaigns that are doing well, you raise your bid adjustment modifier.
+For those campaigns that are doing well, you raise your bid adjustment modifier, and if conversions start dropping, you can always lower it again.
 For those campaigns that don’t meet your expectations, there are a couple of things to look into:

 - Is the product landing page mobile-friendly?